5 Waze Route Planner Alternatives for Every Need

 But can you use Waze to plan a multi-stop route?
 It could be a delivery route, a road trip, or a holiday food parcel drop-off for families in need.
 Can Waze get the job done?

-The answer: not really.
-Waze route planner isn’t a thing.
+The answer: No. Waze route planner isn’t a thing.

 The good news?
 Other options offer free, easy route planning — and you can still use Waze for your driving directions!